Immerse yourself in Italian life in your local piazza

 Italy is a nation with incredible history and tradition.
 There is also superb artistic treasures and more than 100,000 magnificent monuments and buildings.
 Add ancient ruins, precious art, timeless cities, beautiful countryside, Italian cuisine, wine and warm hospitality and it is little wonder the country attracts millions of tourists every year.
 Now it is your turn.
-But you want to spend a little longer than a few weeks there, so how do you do that?
+But you want to spend a little longer than a few weeks there.
+How do you do that?
 You go to live, work and play in Italy on an Italy working holiday.
 Yes, that’s what you do.
-This will give you the opportunity to immerse yourself in the Italian way of life.
+Work and live in Italy and immerse yourself in the Italian way of life.
 Here’s how to get started.

-The best time to go for an Italy Working Holiday
+Best time to go for an Italian Working Holiday

 Anytime is a good time to head to Italy to live, work and play.
 If you are going on the one year working holiday visa and plan to stay for the whole year, you will experience every season.
-It doesn’t really matter when you get there.
+Therefore, it doesn’t really matter when you get there.
 But if you are thinking about work opportunities and things you want to experience, the seasons may be a factor.
 For instance, if you want to spend time working in the ski resorts then you should be in Italy during the winter months.
-Or, if you want to spend your time on a beach on the Amalfi Coast, the summer months is when you should be there.
+If you want to spend your time on a beach on the Amalfi Coast, the summer months is when you should be there.
 But anytime is a good time to go to Italy on a working holiday – cause it aint going anywhere!

 It will depend on your nationality as to what visa you may be eligible for.
 Here are the most popular options.

 European Union (EU) nationals can live, work and play in Italy without too many restrictions.
 With a passport from an EU member country you will be allowed to move freely in and out of Italy plus live and work.
 But each EU country has their own visa rules and regulations so check those out first at the official European Union website.

-Working Holiday Visa: Italy currently has a working holiday visa arrangement with Australia, Canada, New Zealand and South Korea.
+Italy currently has a working holiday visa arrangement with Australia, Canada, New Zealand and South Korea.
 Citizens aged 18 to 30 years inclusive (18-35 years from Canada) are able to apply for a working holiday visa to Italy.
-This will allow those granted a working holiday visa a stay of up to one year.
+If you are granted a working holiday visa for Italy you can stay in Italy up to one year.
 For more details and to apply for the Italian Working Holiday Visa contact your nearest Italian Embassy.

-Other visas to visit Italy: If you do not qualify for an Italian working holiday visa or an EU passport you may like to consider investigating other visas.
-These include and are not limited to the the Schengen Visa for a visit of up to 90 days and the student visa.
+If you do not qualify for an Italian working holiday visa or an EU passport you may like to consider investigating other visas.
+These include and are not limited to the the Schengen Visa for a visit of up to 90 days, the student visa and work permit visa.
 To discover more about visas to Italy and how to apply visit your nearest Italian Consulate.

 How will you get to Italy?

-Before you can begin to live, work and play in Italy there are some things you will need to do first.
+Before you can begin to live, work and play in Italy on your working holiday, there are some things you will need to do first.

 Living in Italy – Types of Accommodation in Italy

-Most travellers arriving on a working holiday will arrive in one of the major cities but particularly Rome.
+Most travellers arriving on a working holiday will arrive in one of the major cities, but in particular Rome.
 No matter which city or area you choose you will need short-term accommodation.
-I suggest you book short-term accommodation for one week but preferably two.
-I suggest two as by the time you have arrived, maybe adjusted your body clock to the local time, done some sightseeing and got your residency permit, the two weeks will probably be up.
+I suggest you book short-term accommodation for a minimum of one week, but preferably two.
+I highly suggest two weeks as by the time you have arrived, maybe adjusted your body clock to the local time, done some sightseeing and got your residency permit, the two weeks will probably be up.
 And you don’t want the added pressure of finding more short term accommodation when you are trying to find a job, long-term accommodation and doing other things.